Joseph-Coats/QU-Infinity-Games---Demo-1/README.md

 This is a demo of my rendition of Atari Pong.
+The program was developed using Eclipse IDE.

 Controls (If AI is disabled for either):